 Background: I’ve been hunting for a few days on a true way to add SSH and a wireless connection to a true headless machine (no monitor, keyboard, or mouse).
 I have Raspberry Pi 3 in a spare room with no monitor, but it’s connected to my printer and I don’t want to bring my spare TV in there.
 In short, I was able to do it this evening!
 With a new image of Raspbian burned using Etcher (no, it’s not command line… but I’m all about ease of it) I got it working.

 After your image is burned to your SD card you should be able to mount it (if it auto-unmounted) and have a “boot” image mounted.
 On my Mac, it simply shows up as /boot/.
 Open that up and it should look similar to this screenshot (not mine, I failed to get one of my own), it won’t look like this, but close-

 We’re going to be adding two files to this list.
 One will give us SSH and one will give us WiFi, straight out the gate!

-First, this Raspberry Pi Foundation page on SSH states
+First, the Raspberry Pi Foundation page on SSH states:

 For headless setup, SSH can be enabled by placing a file named ‘ssh’, without any extension, onto the boot partition of the SD card.